Concerts, carnivals and cricket – here’s how to spend the season.

 Notting Hill Carnival

-London gets into the groove with Notting Hill Carnival, which takes place on 25 and 26 August.
-Starting in 1966, it’s a celebration of Caribbean culture.
+London gets into the groove with Notting Hill Carnival, which takes place on 24 and 25 August.
+Starting in 1966, it has become a celebration of Caribbean culture.
 The streets are lined with parades, live music, sound systems and street stalls.
 The sounds of calypsos and steel bands fill the air.
 Over the years, it has welcomed big names, from Beyoncé to Sean Paul.
 Jerk chicken is optional, but dancing is mandatory.

 GO: Visit https://nhcarnival.org for more information.